-- Designate your robot One student in each team must volunteer to be the robot.
+- 1. Designate your robot One student in each team must volunteer to be the robot.
 The robot will be the person who actually walks through the course, blindfolded, following the instructions of her/his team.
 The team should give their robot a name. - 2.
 Map the robot's route Using the map in your worksheets, mark out a route for the robot. - 3.
 Learn to communicate with your robot Each team must develop commands for your robot.
 You will practice these commands until you and the robot are comfortable with them.
 These will be the commands that you will give the robot to travel through the path you have drawn on the map. - 4.
-Program the robot Use the commands that your team practiced to tell the robot how to navigate the path you have drawn on the map.
-First you will make measurements of the distances in the course and the distance in one robot step.
-You will use these calculations to determine how many steps the robot needs to take in each direction.
+Program the robot Use the commands that you practiced to tell the robot how to navigate the path you have drawn on the map.